AR20-4/AR20-4/README.md

 - 😄 Pronouns: She/Her
 - 🔭 I’m currently working on mastering React and Next.js
-- 🌱 I’m interested in learning more front in libraries and faster tech stacks
+- 🌱 I’m interested in learning more front end libraries and faster tech stacks
 - 👯 I’m looking to collaborate on projects
 - ⚡ Fun fact I used to teach modular synthesis
  ---